Template / Notary-Ready Document

 Do I need a lawyer to fill out an affidavit?

 No, an affidavit can be drafted and signed without an attorney.
 That said, an attorney review is worth it when the affidavit will support a contested motion, attach to a probate or immigration filing, or be served on opposing counsel, because a missed element or an inadmissible recitation can cost the underlying matter.
-The simple route is to use the template above and notarize it; the safer route for high-stakes filings is to send the draft through /get-a-quote first.
+The simple route is to use the template above and notarize it; the safer route for high-stakes filings is to send the draft through /get-quote first.

 Does Word have an affidavit template?